qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Submit a circuit in verbatim mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In verbatim mode, the circuit is executed on the device without any transpilation.
+The user has to ensure that the circuit is specifically written in the device's native gates and gates obey the topology of the device.
-Before submitting a Qibo circuit in verbatim mode, it is important to extract the device  Amazon Braket device information.
-We will demonstrate how to extract th
+Therefore, before submitting a Qibo circuit in verbatim mode, it is recommended to extract the Amazon Braket device's information.
+We will demonstrate this below.

 Extracting Amazon Braket device parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~